DominicTYLau/BattleBots/JOURNAL.md

 ## May 22, 2025

 I made sure that my cad was correct with the right dimensions.
 I added some threads to the weapon system.
 I contacted places to get quotes for the cnc parts.
+I also got the general code done.
+I used previous code from before which had the transceiver.

 ![Threads](Images/CAD/Threads.png)

-Time Spent: 0.5 hour
+Time Spent: 1.5 hour

 ## Jun 8, 2025